-7.1 GUIDING PRINCIPLE
+7.1 Role players

-- 7.1.1 Within the South African context, the main role players from a legislative perspective in providing search and rescue services are fire brigades, emergency medical services and the South African Police Service, with disaster management playing a coordinating role.
-However, this does not entail that NGO's and volunteer organisations have no role to play in USAR operations.
-On the contrary, NGO's have proven that given the opportunity, they can make a meaningful and valuable contribution. - 7.1.2 As depicted by figure 4, the frequency of large scale incidents is low but their consequences are huge.
-It is also clear that a USAR team must be sourced from operational units that are deployed in a day-to-day operational role providing the services more frequently required using the skills and experiences gained as part of the USAR team.
-As such, it would not make economic sense to develop (a) full-time USAR team(s) for the Republic. - 7.1.3 In line with international philosophy, the line functionaries alluded to in paragraph7.1.1 have informally integrated their capabilities and capacities in a scalable way, particularly during large scale incidents, more out of operational need than by structured approach.
+7.1.1 Within the South African context, the main role players from a legislative perspective in providing search and rescue services are fire brigades, emergency medical services and the South African Police Service, with disaster management playing a coordinating role.
+However, this does not entail that

+NGO's and volunteer organisations have no role to play in USAR operations.
+On the contrary, NGO's have proven that given the opportunity, they can make a meaningful and valuable contribution.

+- 7.1.2 As depicted by Figure 4, the frequency of large scale incidents is low but their consequences are huge.
+It is also clear that a USAR team must be sourced from operational units that are deployed in a day-to-day operational role providing the services more frequently required using the skills and experiences gained as part of the USAR team. - 7.1.3 In line with international philosophy, the line functionaries alluded to in paragraph 7.1.1 have informally integrated their capabilities and capacities in a scalable way, particularly during large scale incidents, more out of operational need than by structured approach.
+The framework corrects this by setting up collaboration structures where all role players are brought together with the aim of developing and shaping USAR according to their needs.